 But choosing the best electric snow blower can be tougher.
 You’re not dealing with the traditional companies in the home improvement space.
 Imports from China have flooded the market with names we haven’t heard before.
 Below you will find a list of our favorite machines.
 This is the opinion of one man and you should seek out customer reviews and consumer guides before making your decision.
-We’ve also put together an article on commonly asked questions.
-Or if you’re looking for the best gas snow blowers.
+We’ve also put together a buyers guide.

-The discharge shoot is easy to control from behind the blower.
-15 foot throwing distance can be expected with light snow but that is cut down dramatically with wetter stuff.
+The discharge chute is easy to control from behind the handlebars.
+15-20 foot throwing distance can be expected with light snow, but that is cut down dramatically with wetter stuff.
 Probably not strong enough for a wide driveway.
 Its lightweight and easy to handle.
 Plus it comes with a 20W halogen headlight which is a rarity on electric models.

-I’m not a fan of spending a lot on electric snow blowers.
-The Snow Joe Ultra SJ621 falls into a sweet spot for me.
+I’m not a fan of spending a lot on electric snowblowers.
+The Snow Joe Ultra SJ623E falls into a sweet spot for me.
 It’s cheap but a step up from the lower end models in durability and performance.
-If you later end up deciding a gas-powered snow blower is what you need, you wouldn’t have dropped too much money.
+If you later end up deciding to upgrade to a single stage or two stage gas snowblower, you wouldn’t have dropped too much money.

-This is the little brother to the Snow Joe Ultra SJ621.
-18 inch width and 8 inch clearing depth with a 13 amp motor inside.
+This is the big brother to the Snow Joe SJ623E.
+21 inches wide and 12 inch clearing depth with the same 15 amp motor inside.
 Should be able to handle up to 8 inches of light snow in a pass.
-You’ll only get around 3-5 feet of throwing distance.
-It does struggle with compacted snow.
+You’ll only get around 15 feet of throwing distance.
+It does struggle with end of driveway piles.

 Toro Power Curve 1800

 In terms of performance, this is the best electric snow blower available today.
 With 15 amps of power, it cuts through under 8 inches of light snow efficiently.
-The thick plastic auger does an excellent job of clearing the surface and it can throw snow over 15 feet.
-That’s the best out of any residential electric snow blower I’ve seen.
+The thick plastic auger does an excellent job of clearing the surface and it can throw snow over 15-20 feet.
+That’s the best out of any of these picks.

 So why isn’t this at the top of the list?
 Price.
-This is expensive for an electric snow blower.
+This is expensive for an electric model.
 Especially when you tack on the $40 for a quality cold weather extension cord.
-For a bit more you can get a nice single-stage gas blower like the Troy-Bilt Squall 2100 or Toro Power Clear 721 E. If you don’t need anything that powerful and just looking for something cheap, I’d take a shot with GreenWorks or Snow Joe which are half the price.
+For a bit more you can get a nice single stage gas snowblower like the Troy-Bilt Squall 2100 or Toro Power Clear 721 E. If you don’t need anything that powerful and just looking for something cheap, I’d take a shot with GreenWorks or Snow Joe which are half the price.